The Jordan canonical form of the Fr\'{e}chet derivative of a matrix function and the bivariate Jordan problem: The bivariate Jordan problem

 \end{itemize} \end{proof}

-We note that the proof of Proposition \ref{prop:explicit_nullity} can be adapted to obtain similar bounds can be obtained on the nullity of the integer powers of $Z_{m-1}$.
+We note that the proof of Proposition \ref{prop:explicit_nullity} can be adapted to obtain similar bounds on the nullity of the integer powers of $Z_{m-1}$.
 This can be done taking into account the following corollary.

-\begin{corollary} For all $i=1,\dots,m$, $j=1,\dots,n$, $k \geq 1$ we have the following properties: \begin{itemize} \item the $V$-degree of the $(n(i-1)+j)$th column of $Z_{m-1}^k$ is at most $\max(0,i+j-1-k)$; \item if the local degree of $p(x,y)$ at $(\lambda,\mu)$ is $d$, then the $(n(i-1)+j)$th column of $Z_{m-1}$ has $V$-degree at most $\max(0,i+j-1-dk)$. \end{itemize} \end{corollary}
+\begin{corollary} For all $i=1,\dots,m$, $j=1,\dots,n$, $k \geq 1$ we have the following properties: \begin{itemize} \item the $V$-degree of the $(n(i-1)+j)$th column of $Z_{m-1}^k$ is at most $\max(0,i+j-1-k)$; \item if the local degree of $p(x,y)$ at $(\lambda,\mu)$ is $d$, then the $(n(i-1)+j)$th column of $Z_{m-1}^{k}$ has $V$-degree at most $\max(0,i+j-1-dk)$. \end{itemize} \end{corollary}